-The Quran is a compilation of stories and teachings, with guidance from Allah told in the span of 114 chapters, each with varying lengths and verses – also referred to as Aayat, a derivative of the arabic word meaning ‘proof’ and ‘miracles’ – denoted the underlying miracles of its Creator and proof of it within the words of the Holy Book.
+The Quran is a compilation of stories and teachings, with guidance from Allah told in the span of 114 chapters, each with varying lengths and verses – also referred to as ayat, a derivative of the Arabic word meaning ‘proof’ and ‘miracles’ – denoted the underlying miracles of its Creator and proof of it within the words of the Holy Book.

 Collectively, the Quran adds up to having a total of 6236 verses, with some holding a more repetitive stance than others for divine emphasis, simultaneously fulfilling the purpose that is believed to be for the engraving of the Lord’s message to Muslims.